Showing posts with label friends. Show all posts

 A real partnership

-The important grasslike plants of Coastal Alabama salt marshes are Black Needle rush and Smooth Cordgrass.
+Black needle rush and smooth cordgrass areCordgrasst grasslike plants of Coastal Alabama salt marshes.
 They provide oxygen to organisms that live below the salt marsh surface and refuge for many animals.

-Decomposing plant matter in an environment without oxygen produces the “rotten egg” odor familiar to marshes.
-However, Cordgrass and Needlerush root systems are very spongy and porous, allowing oxygen into the waterlogged soil.
-This allows the survival of organisms below the surface of the marsh.
+Decomposing plant matter in an environment without oxygen produces the "rotten egg" odor familiar to marshes.
+However, Cordgrass and Needlerush root systems are spongy and porous, allowing oxygen into the waterlogged soil.
+This will enable organisms below the surface of the marsh to survive.

 Fiddler Crab (Uca spp)